ampln/escuelaverano2021/program.md

 **Registration will remain open until May 20th.**

 Our compromise is to keep the Summer School **free** and easily accessible.
 Therefore, no registration fees are considered.
-However, we have a limited number of simultaneous online participants, which is why we encourage all interested persons to fill the registration <a href="https://forms.gle/xaXRanSDykqdM2UdA" target="_blank">form</a> so we can approximate the numbers and plan accordingly.
+However, we have a limited number of simultaneous online participants, which is why we encourage all interested persons to fill the registration form **[CLOSED]** so we can approximate the numbers and plan accordingly.

 We will verify the eligibility status of all the received applications, and notify you if your application is (or not) accepted.
-For this, we ask you to join the following <a href="https://groups.google.com/g/mexican_nlp_summer_school" target="_blank">group</a>.
-If your application gets accepted, you'll be immediately admitted into the forum, the main communication channel with all participants.
+Accepted applications will be immediately admitted into the School's forum, the main communication channel with all participants.

-The registration form is <a href="https://forms.gle/xaXRanSDykqdM2UdA" target="_blank">here</a>.
+The registration form is <a href="https://forms.gle/xaXRanSDykqdM2UdA" target="_blank">here</a> **[CLOSED]**.

-The Google group of the Mexican NLP Summer School is <a href="https://groups.google.com/g/mexican_nlp_summer_school" target="_blank">here</a>.

 We are looking forward to welcoming you to this great event!!